 Dimensions and metrics are can be cross-tabulated only when they have the same scope.
 Example: the number of sessions sorted by page names produces misleading data because page names are counted per hit (pageview), not per session.

-Segmenting means splitting GA data into session-based or user-based groups based on certain terms.
+Segmenting means splitting GA data into session-based or user-based groups based on certain conditions.
 Segments are often used for user research or building remarketing audiences.
-Segments never edit the data in GA – only separate part of it for special viewing.
+Segments never edit the data in GA, they only separate part of it for more focused viewing.

 Segments can be session or user-based.
 In those cases, segment data is calculated per session or per user.

 Please note, that segments are slightly different than filters, for example in a way that segments are only valid at the time being (segments never edit the actual data) but filters can be permanent.
 Segments can also be brought outside of Google Analytics reports and utilized in other reports or visualizations (e.g. in Google Data Studio).

 A session (old term: visit) is a group of user interactions with your website that take place within a given time frame.
 A single session can contain multiple page views, events, social interactions and ecommerce transactions.
 By default, if a user is inactive for 30 minutes or more, any future activity is attributed to a new session.
 Users that leave your site and return within 30 minutes are counted as part of the original session.

 Average session duration: total duration of all sessions (in seconds) / number of sessions.

 A source is a dimension in analytics that explains what domain sent traffic to the site.
 For example, a search engine (Google), a blog that links to a site (exampleblog.com), or a social media platform (facebook).
 The source’s purpose is to show exactly where the traffic comes from with page names, not the general traffic type (medium).
 Often shown as a dimension pair “Source/Medium” in GA.